Risk pool: In government

-Intergovernmental risk pools (IRPs) operate under the same general principle except that they are made up of public entities, such as government agencies, school districts, county governments and municipalities.
+An Intergovernmental risk pool (IRP) operates under the same general principle except that it is made up of public entities, such as government agencies, school districts, county governments and municipalities.
 They provide alternative risk financing and transfer mechanisms to their members through self-funding by particular types of risk being underwritten with contributions (premiums), with losses and expenses shared in agreed ratios.
 In other words, intergovernmental risk pools are a cooperative group of governmental entities joining together through written agreement to finance an exposure, liability, or risk.
 Although they are not considered insurance, pools extend nearly identical coverage through similar underwriting and claim activities, as well as provide other risk management services.
 Pools have many advantages over insurers for their members.
 Pools tend to protect their members from cyclic insurance rates, offer loss prevention services, offer savings (as they are non-profit organizations and do not lose funds through broker fees), and have focus and expertise in governmental entities that are often not found in insurers.

 Intergovernmental risk pools may include authorities, joint power authorities, associations, agencies, trusts, risk management funds, and other risk pools.